sliska314/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Calculate and report the total number of missing values in the dataset for each column
+Calculate and report the total number of missing values in the data set for each column

 ```r
 col_na_count <- sapply( df, function(x) sum(is.na(x)) )